-- (17) Driver Education. - (a) No fee shall be charged any child to a public school student enrolled in a driver education course whose family is unable to pay the fee. - (b) Thirty dollars (\$30) per student, per semester, is the maximum driver education fee to be charged by local boards of education without approval from the State Superintendent of Education.
-The amount of the course fee shall be established before the enrollment of students in the driver education course. - (c) The State Superintendent of Education may approve a higher fee upon the request of a local superintendent approved by the local board of education with sufficient documentation of actual costs in excess of the maximum.
-The local superintendent shall recommend the amount of the driver education course fee for approval by the local board of education.
-The amount of the driver education course fee approved by the local board of education shall not exceed the anticipated local costs of the driver education course. - (d) Each board of education shall establish criteria by which the ability of families to pay the fee may be determined. and submit same to the State Superintendent of Education for approval. - (e) Local boards of education shall take reasonable steps to insure that students for whom qualifying for no fee or a reduced fee is required shall not be are identified. - (f) During a full semester course, schools must provide for each student the equivalent of an absolute minimum of 30 class hours of 60 minutes each (or a total of 1,800 minutes) in classroom instruction, plus at least six class hours of 60 minutes each (or a total of 360 minutes) in supervised behind-the-wheel instruction, exclusive of observation time in a dual-control car. - (g) Where driving simulators are used, not more than one-half of the six clock hours per student in behind-the-wheel instruction will be provided on simulators.
+- (17) Driver Education. - (a) No fee shall be charged any child whose family is unable to pay the fee. - (b) Thirty dollars (\$30) per student, per semester, is the maximum driver education fee to be charged by local boards of education without approval from the State Superintendent of Education. - (c) The State Superintendent of Education may approve a higher fee upon the request of a local superintendent approved by the local board of education with sufficient documentation of actual costs in excess of the maximum. - (d) Each board of education shall establish criteria by which the ability of families to pay the fee may be determined and submit same to the State Superintendent of Education for approval. - (e) Local boards of education shall take reasonable steps to insure that students for whom no fee is required shall not be identified. - (f) During a full semester course, schools must provide for each student the equivalent of an absolute minimum of 30 class hours of 60 minutes each (or a total of 1,800 minutes) in classroom instruction, plus at least six class hours of 60 minutes each (or a total of 360 minutes) in supervised behind-the-wheel instruction, exclusive of observation time in a dual-control car. - (g) Where driving simulators are used, not more than one-half of the six clock hours per student in behind-the-wheel instruction will be provided on simulators.
 The time ratio for simulator instruction shall be at least four hours of simulated experience to each one hour of experience at the controls of a practice-driving car.
 For example, it would take four hours of simulated instruction to equal one hour behind-the-wheel instruction. - (h) When a multiple-car driving range is used, it shall take two hours of range driving to substitute for one hour of on-street driving.
 When this technique is used, each student must complete at least one hour of actual on-street driving as well as the range training. - (i) Without making changes for the minimum class hours required in a driver education class, the requirement to teach boating safety in a driver education class must be met during the minimum thirty hours of classroom instruction time.

-290-3-1-.02(18) 290-3-1-.02(18)(b)6.
+290-3-1-.02(18) .02(18)(b)6.